3pacc/E-TRADIFY/README.md

 #
 #

-# Financial Predictive Analysis Platform
+# E-TRADIFY : Financial Predictive Analysis Platform

 This platform utilizes machine learning to predict financial market trends, focusing specifically on cryptocurrencies like Bitcoin.
 To do so, the system collects and analyzes historical data from various sources, such as past prices, transaction volume, volatility, and other relevant indicators.